habiiyt31/genlayer-x402/README.md

 Contract Address: 0xabcdef1234567890...
 ```

-Save the contract address — you'll need it to interact with the contract.
+**Save the contract address** — you'll need it to interact with the contract.

 ---

-### Method 2: Deploy Script (batch all 4)
+### Method 2: Batch Deploy Script (All 4 at Once)

-**Best for:** deploying all 4 contracts at once with pre-configured values, CI/CD, repeatable deployments.
+**Best for:** deploying all 4 contracts in sequence with default values, CI/CD pipelines, repeatable deployments.

-This project includes a ready-made deploy script at `deploy/deployScript.ts` that deploys all 4 contracts with sensible defaults.

-Run:
+This repo includes `deploy/deployScript.ts` — a ready-made TypeScript batch deployer following the [Deploy Scripts docs](https://docs.genlayer.com/developers/intelligent-contracts/deploying/deploy-scripts).

+Run it with:

 ```bash
 genlayer deploy
 ```

-This command automatically:
-1. Detects the `deploy/` folder
-2. Runs `deploy/deployScript.ts`
-3. Deploys all 4 contracts in sequence
+The CLI auto-detects the `deploy/` folder and executes `deployScript.ts`, deploying all 4 contracts in sequence.
-4. Prints addresses for each deployed contract

-Expected output:
+#### Expected output

 ```
 ═══════════════════════════════════════════════════